Allenella formalis

-Allenella formalis, also known as the brown turban pinhead snail, is a species of land snail that is endemic to Australia's Lord Howe Island in the Tasman Sea.
+Allenella formalis, also known as the brown turban pinhead snail, is a species of land snail in the family Punctidae.
+It is endemic to Australia's Lord Howe Island in the Tasman Sea.

 Description

 The globosely turbinate shell of the mature snail is 2.5–2.6 mm in height, with a diameter of 3.4–3.6 mm, and a moderately raised conical spire.
 It is amber to dark brown in colour.
 The whorls are rounded above and below a slightly angular periphery, with impressed sutures and closely spaced radial ribs.
 It has an ovately lunate aperture and narrowly open umbilicus.
 The animal is dark brown with a paler brown sole.

 Distribution and habitat

 The snail occurs on the summits and upper slopes of the island's southern mountains.